 Second in a sequence of field and clinical experience courses in a secondary classroom.
 Students will observe approximately 25 hours of the middle-level or high school classrooms.
 The portfolio and admission process is explained.
-Class may be repeated up to a total of two credits.
 Corequisite: EDUC 323.
 [P/W]